oracle-livelabs/oci/apps-cloud-adventure-cio/04-integration/integration.md

     ![Stop](images/STOP.png)

     **Take a second to congratulate yourself.
-You’ve successfully used the included Fusion Integration toolset, specifically APIs, to get data out of Oracle Cloud and into a 3rd party system.**
+You’ve successfully used the included Oracle Fusion Cloud Integration toolset, specifically REST APIs, to get audit data out of Oracle Cloud and into a 3rd party system.**

     **You can leverage vast, out of the box functionality to manage integrations without vendor assistance.
 Oracle Fusion Cloud Applications integrate and interoperate with other cloud and on-premises applications using built-in File-based Loader, Spreadsheet Loader, SOAP- and REST-based Web Services, and Data Extract features.**